Aurgha/Blogging-Site/README.md

 # Blogging-Site
+Web development Project
-it is a web based project developed using asp.net (MVC).
+It is a web based project developed using asp.net (MVC).